Seeds are gathered in the summer and are available early fall.

 Lomatium utriculatum “Spring Gold.”One of the first flowers to bloom in the spring.
 A deep-rooted perennial which prefers full sun.
 Must have well-drained soil (add grit to your planting mix).
 It varies in height depending on the soil, from 3 to 10 inches high.
 I grow it without compost or mulch on a south-facing slope.
 35 + seeds

 Plectritis congesta Sea Blush.
-Only a few seeds available for 2021.
+Not available in 2023.
 Winged seeds, originating from a seven-acre island in British Columbia, where my family lived for many years.
 In order to keep these seeds true to the variety, I don’t grow any other stock.
 They are difficult to clean, so a small amount of plant material will accompany these seeds.
 35+ seeds

 Tellima grandiflora Fringecup.
 Perennial.
-Fragrant, intricately petaled blossoms on tall stalks above a rosette of soft hairy leaves.
+Fragrant, intricately petalled blossoms on tall stalks above a rosette of soft hairy leaves.
 Prefers moist shade.
 100+ seeds

 All seed packages are $5 each.
 Shipping charges extra.